 I will, however, at this point mention that I had to sit tight for about 40 minutes before this command would work as the operating system seemed to busy updating itself in the background, thereby locking the apt-get application from any other attempt to update or install anything.
 Another thing I disliked about this distro!
 Be patient in your efforts to install the wmctrl or xdotool packages, therefore!!

-I found I was able to scale the display on my Peppermint VirtualBox VMs without needing to install any Guest Additions.
+I found I was able to scale the display on my Elementary OS VirtualBox VMs without needing to install any Guest Additions.

 5.0 Running Atlas

 Assuming you’ve installed wmctrl (or xdotool) and have a big enough screen resolution, therefore, acquiring and running Atlas is straightfoward:

 wget http://bit.do/dizatlas -O atlas.sh chmod +x atlas.sh ./atlas.sh